trinodb/trino/presto-docs/src/main/sphinx/connector/hive-caching.rst

 1TB.
 As a result your cache drives have to have a total capacity of 1.2 TB or more.

-Your deployment method for Presto decides how to create the directory for caching.
+Your deployment method for Trino decides how to create the directory for caching.
 Typically you need to connect a fast storage system, like an SSD drive, and ensure that is it mounted on the configured path.
 Kubernetes, CFT and other systems allow this via volumes.